CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Unit tests
 ^^^^^^^^^^
 Unit tests are aimed at maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired effects (bugs).
 They are located in ``tests/`` and use the xUnit_ or MOxUnit_ framework.
+To run them, use either

+    - run :ref:`cosmo_run_tests`: when using xUnit_.
+Only supported on the Matlab platform.
+    - run ``moxunit_run_tests`` in the ``tests`` directory: when using MOxUnit_.
+Supported on the Matlab and Octave platform.
+Documentation tests are not supported yet, because Octave does not support ``eval`` (as of May 2015).

 For existing or new features, more tests are very much welcomed.

 .. include:: links.txt